saitamasahil/2048-muos/README.md

 ## Features

 - **Classic Gameplay**: The original 2048 puzzle experience optimized for handhelds.
+- **Dark Mode**: Instantly toggle between a sleek Dark Theme and the classic Light Theme with a beautifully animated reveal.
+Your theme preference is saved automatically!
 - **Auto-Save & Resume**: Your progress, board state, and score are saved automatically after every move.
 Close the game anytime and pick up right where you left off.
+- **Interactive Pause Menu**: A built-in pause overlay makes it easy to safely quit the app or restart a new game cleanly.
 - **Undo System**: Made a mistake?
 Press `B` to undo your previous move.
 - **High Scores**: Automatically tracks and preserves your best score.
 - **Accurate Aesthetics**: Uses the exact color palette, typography, and smooth slide/merge animations from the beloved Android version.